hashicorp/consul/website/source/docs/internals/architecture.html.md

 all peers as part of the [consensus protocol](/docs/internals/consensus.html).
 Because of this requirement, when a non-leader server receives an RPC request, it forwards it to the cluster leader.

-The server nodes also operate as part of a WAN gossip pool.
-This pool is different from the LAN pool as it is optimized for the higher latency of the internet and is expected to contain only other Consul server nodes.
+The server agents also operate as part of a WAN gossip pool.
+This pool is different from the LAN pool as it is optimized for the higher latency of the internet and is expected to contain only other Consul server agents.
 The purpose of this pool is to allow datacenters to discover each other in a low-touch manner.
 Bringing a new datacenter online is as easy as joining the existing WAN gossip pool.
 Because the servers are all operating in this pool, it also enables cross-datacenter requests.
 When a server receives a request for a different datacenter, it forwards it to a random